Green Garter Band

 The Green Garter Band (GGB) is a group of twelve that plays at numerous events for the University of Oregon.
 The group has a faculty advisor, the Director of Athletic Bands, but for the most part is run by its student members.
-The band performs for all UO Women's Volleyball home games, UO Women's Basketball home games, many UO Softball home games and serves as the core unit of the Oregon Marching Band (OMB) and Oregon Basketball Band (OBB).
+The band performs for various UO Athletic events (including all volleyball and basketball games) and serves as the core unit of the Oregon Marching Band (OMB) and Oregon Basketball Band (OBB).

 Green Garter Band members are awarded a scholarship of $6,300.
-Members of GGB's companion group, the Yellow Garter Band, receive a scholarship of $1350 annually.
+Members of GGB's companion group, the Yellow Garter Band, receive a scholarship of $1,350 annually.

 Organization

 History

 In 2002, the Yellow Garter Band (YGB) was created to help fulfill the number of requests to join the band.

 The 2008 Green Garter Band posing for fans after completing a recruiting gig near Portland, OR.

 The 2008 Green Garter Band tailgating before the start of a football game at Autzen Stadium in Eugene, OR.

 Members of the 2017 Garter Bands meet new head coach Willie Taggart.